ruize06/1800_202530_DTC04/README.md

 ## Contributors

-- **Meiqi Zhao** - BCIT CST student who likes photography and baking.
+- **Meiqi Zhao** - BCIT CST student who likes baking and photography.
 Fun fact: I like watermelon but do not like watermelon-flavored drinks.
 - **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.
 -